 7. Maintaining a healthy weight range

 Prioritizing health and fitness goals as a family is also important for maintaining a healthy weight range.
-Everyone’s body is different, so it can help to speak with a pediatrician to determine how your child’s weight may impact their overall health.
+Everyone’s body is different, so it can help to speak with a pediatrician at your child's annual well-care visit to determine how your child’s weight may impact their overall health.

 Remember: Food is fuel.
 In the same way that a car needs the right fuel to run, healthy food fuels and energizes our bodies to meet the demands of daily life.
 Eating well and maintaining a healthy weight range is also important for preventing illness and disease.
 One in four children in Colorado experiences obesity — a condition that can lead to high cholesterol, high blood pressure and diabetes, which has increased by 95% in people under age 20 over the past two decades.
 Similarly, eating disorders like anorexia nervosa, which is marked by undereating, have also increased among youths.
 This demonstrates the importance of eating a balanced diet and fostering healthy relationships to food, exercise and body image.